Seekers & Seers

 While I like that VR opens a vast field for creativity, wearing a VR headset has a few unsatisfying aspects.
 Some headsets are heavy, not very comfortable; movement is restricted; and people lose touch with what's happening in the real world when wearing them.
 There must be alternative interfaces between the real world and the immersive virtual world.

 Seekers and Seers exemplifies an alternative way to experience VR contents.
 The window of the virtual world is limited to the size of a phone screen.
-In this way, while you still experience the pleasure associated with exploring spacious new worlds, you feel less seperated from the real world.
+In this way, while you still experience the pleasure associated with exploring spacious new worlds, you feel less separated from the real world.

 Comparing to making other games, you can be the most creative when making art games.
 This freedom to dream of radically new things is why art, not just art games, attracts me.